anik8055/Flappy-Bird/README.md

 # Flappy-Bird

-•  Created a captivating and rigorous gaming experience by developing a # Flappy Bird game using # HTML, # CSS, and # JavaScript
+•  Created a captivating and rigorous gaming experience by developing a  Flappy Bird game using  HTML,  CSS and  JavaScript

 •  Established seamless gameplay mechanics, meticulously crafted interface, and an array of challenging obstacles for players